Nebrix/Pegasus/README.md

 ## Usage

+### Note
+If you install the binary for any OS you will need to make the file a sudo binary
+- Linux
+    `sudo chown root:root /path/to/your/executable`
+    `sudo chmod u+s /path/to/your/executable`
+- Mac
+    `sudo visudo`
+    `yourusername ALL=(ALL) NOPASSWD: /path/to/your/executable`
+- Windows
+    `Run as Administrator`

 Once Pegasus is successfully installed, you can run it by executing the `go run main.go` command in your terminal:

 ![Pegasus Terminal](images/recent.png)